iterative/cml.dev/content/docs/self-hosted-runners.md

 <admon type="warn">

 You will need to create a [personal access token (PAT)](#personal-access-token) with enough permissions to register self-hosted runners.
-In the example workflow above, this token is stored as `REPO_TOKEN`.
+In the GitHub example workflow above, this token is stored as `PERSONAL_ACCESS_TOKEN`.

 </admon>